developerprince-eng/concerte-compressive-strength-predictior/README.md

 ![developer_image](developer_shape.png)

-This is Repository for the purpose for an academic research project for IME at NUST with AI using Tensorflow.
+This is Repository for the purpose for an academic research project for IME at NUST (National University of Science and Technology)

 Please Take Note the Project was compiled by: DeveloperPrince (Prince Kudzai Maposa N01416165H) for practice purposes